tytydraco/yessleep/out/My_grandfather_left_behind_cassette_tapes_explaining_how_hed_been_the_cause_of_the_three_worst_natural_disasters_in_his_hometown_PART_1.md

 *You see…David…We’d made a mistake.*

 *The dam we’d trapped the shark in wasn’t a hydrodam.
-It was just a regular damn that only kept water at bay.*
+It was just a regular dam that only kept water at bay.*

 *The shark was only trapped.*